2901 Ford St.

 Golden, CO 80401

-Summit Youth Services Center (SYSC), located in Golden Colorado, is an intensive secure treatment program for 30 males committed by the District Court to the Division of Youth Services (DYS).
+Summit Youth Services Center (SYSC), located in Golden, is an intensive secure treatment program for 30 males committed by the District Court to the Division of Youth Services (DYS).
 Summit YSC serves youth from across the state and is designed to meet the needs of Colorado's highest-risk youth.

 SYSC utilizes Restorative Community Justice (RCJ) and is committed to creating a community that understands The Seven Sanctuary Commitments.
 The 7 commitments that are practiced include Nonviolence, Emotional Intelligence, Social Learning, Communication, Democracy, Social Responsibility, Growth and Change.
 Restorative Community Justice (RCJ) principles are grounded in all areas of trauma-responsive treatment at Summit.
 Youth are both encouraged to develop individualized RCJ projects and participate in long-standing RCJ activities in partnerships within the Golden community.